designsecurity/progpilot/docs/EXAMPLES.md

 ?>
 ```
-You can find the updated security files configuration of Progpilot in [package/src/uptodate_data](../package/src/uptodate_data) folder.
+The up-to-date taint analysis specification and custom rules files are located in [package/src/uptodate_data](../package/src/uptodate_data) folder.

-#### How can I display the vulnerabilites when they are detected ?
+#### How can I display the vulnerabilites when they are detected?

-You can use *setOnAddResult* method :
+Use *setOnAddResult* method:

 ```php
 <?php